Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Always-validity and regret analysis

-Consequently, the regularization level $\lambda_{t}$ determines the {pricing optimism} of \texttt{OORMLP}.
-Price with larger revenue loss can be viewed ``price exploration,'' since larger price uncertainty helps the learning of $\theta_0$.
-On the other hand, price with smaller revenue loss can be viewed as ``price exploitation,'' indicating that the agent exploits the learned demand parameter to maximize the collected revenue.
+We briefly discuss how the proposed optimistic online regularization scheme \eqref{eq:main_online_regularization} balances the explore-exploit trade-off during the pricing process.
+As we will show in Theorems \ref{thm:always_oracle} and \ref{thm:regret_analysis}, the revenue loss of the \texttt{OORMLP} in each decision point $t$ is of the same order as the squared estimation error bound $\|\widehat{\theta}_{t}-\theta_0\|_2^2$ which is bounded by $\lambda_{t}^2$.
+Thus, the regularization level $\lambda_{t}$ determines the {pricing optimism} of \texttt{OORMLP}.
+Price with larger revenue loss can be viewed as ``price exploration'' since larger price uncertainty helps the learning of $\theta_0$.
+On the other hand, a price with a smaller revenue loss can be viewed as ``price exploitation'', indicating that the agent exploits the learned demand parameter to maximize the collected revenue.

-In general, online regularization scheme \eqref{eq:main_online_regularization} delivers a pricing policy that gradually shifts from price exploration to price exploitation.
-There are three main factors contributed to pricing optimism: market noise knowledge $u_{W}$, product context process $\widehat{\Sigma}_{[t]}$, and confidence budge $\alpha$.
-Each of them captures different uncertainties happened in dynamic pricing, where $u_{W}$ measures demand uncertainty, $\widehat{\Sigma}_{[t]}$ measures product feature uncertainty, and $\alpha$ measures online procedure uncertainty.
-We investigate how these factors contribute to pricing optimism in the numerical experiments of Section \ref{sec:simulation}.
+In general, the proposed optimistic online regularization scheme \eqref{eq:main_online_regularization} delivers a pricing policy that gradually shifts from price exploration to price exploitation.
+There are three main factors that contributed to pricing optimism: market noise knowledge $u_{W}$, product context process $\widehat{\Sigma}_{[t]}$, and confidence budge $\alpha$.
+Each of them captures different uncertainties happening in dynamic pricing, where $u_{W}$ measures demand uncertainty, $\widehat{\Sigma}_{[t]}$ measures product feature uncertainty and $\alpha$ measures online procedure uncertainty.
+Section \ref{sec:oolasso} explains how these factors contribute to the regularization level in the face of online uncertainty.
+Section \ref{sec:simulation} investigates how these factors contribute to pricing optimism in the numerical experiments.